TumanovArtem/blog/README.md

 # Blog

+Test project for Junior Frontend Developer position at Neca Development using Angular.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

 ## Development server